-(A) Eligible pharmacies in the Ohio medicaid program may also bill for medical supplies and durable medical equipment in accordance with Chapter 5101:3-10 of the Administrative Code, with the following stipulations:
+(A) Eligible pharmacies in the Ohio medicaid program may bill for medical supplies and durable medical equipment in accordance with Chapter 5101:3-10 of the Administrative Code, with the following stipulations:

 (2) All products require a prescription written by a practitioner authorized to prescribe.
 The prescription must be obtained by and kept on file at the pharmacy.